jackellenberger/emojme/README.md

 ```
 * This will create directories ./build/$SUBDOMAIN/$USER1 and ./build/$SUBDOMAIN/$USER2, each containing that user's emoji

-#### Extra maybe helpful commands
+## Extra maybe helpful commands

-* Getting a list of single attributes from an adminList json:
+### Getting a list of single attributes from an adminList json:

+Hey try this with $ATTRIBUTE of "url".
+You might need all those urls!

 ```
 cat $ADMINLIST.json | jq '.[] | .["$ATTRIBUTE"]'
 ```

-## Finding a slack token
+### Finding a slack token

 It's easy!
 Open any signed in slack window, e.g. subdomain.slack.com/messages, right click anywhere > inspect element.
 Open the console and paste:
 ```